Go to main content

 Come and join us!

-At the end of 2022, we were 77,000 employee shareholders in the Michelin Group, that’s more than one in two!
-It is a sign of how strongly committed employees in the Company are.
+At the end of 2023, we were 71,000 employee shareholders within the Michelin Group, that’s more than one in two employees!

 HOW YOU CAN BECOME A SHAREHOLDER WITH BIB'ACTION?